Need help? Call our free Repro Legal Helpline: 844-868-2812

 In her free time, Elizabeth enjoys spending time with her family, going to the beach, reading several books at once, cooking, binge-watching shows regularly, and finding time for spiritual growth and meditation.

-Mariko Miki, J.D. is the Co-Executive Director at If/When/How, overseeing the organization’s programs, personnel, finances, and operations.
+Mariko Miki, J.D. is the Interim Executive Director at If/When/How, overseeing the organization’s programs, personnel, finances, and operations.
 Since joining If/When/How in 2010, Mariko has held many roles, including designing, launching, and directing the Reproductive Justice Fellowship Program and establishing the Repro Legal Defense Fund.

 Mariko has served on the Advisory Board of TEACH (Training in Early Abortion for Comprehensive Healthcare) and on the Board of Directors for Exhale Pro-Voice.
 In law school, Mariko co-led the Harvard Law Students for Choice chapter and served as an Executive Editor for the Harvard Civil Rights-Civil Liberties Law Review.